wsasser3/content/src/content/lesson/[draft]using-conditionals.md

 ## What is a condition?

 A condition is just something that needs to happen before something else can happen.
-For example: A baby monitor that sends you an SMS when... the sound or camera variations occur:
+For example: A baby monitor that sends you an SMS when... the sound or camera signal variations occur.

+In coding, to tell the computer how to make a decision based on a condition you use the word: `IF`

 `If`...
 **signal is detected on the mic or camera**... send an sms to +1345 5557777.

-`Else`... do nothing.
+`ELSE`... do nothing.

-That is what we call a "condition": It limits the execution of a particular block of code depending on one or more variable having expected values.
+If programing, It limits the execution of a particular block of code depending on one or more variable having expected values.

 ## How to code a condition